cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-content-app/quick_setup.md

 ## Installation

-Clone the repo [https://github.com/cyberconnecthq/cc-content-app.git](https://github.com/cyberconnecthq/cc-content-app.git) and run the following command in your terminal to install all the packages that are necessary to start the development server: `npm install` or `yarn add`.
+Clone the repo [https://github.com/cyberconnecthq/cc-content-app.git](https://github.com/cyberconnecthq/cc-content-app.git) and run the following command in your terminal to install all the packages that are necessary to start the development server: `npm install` or `yarn install`.

 ## Local Development

-To start the local development server run the command `npm dev` or `yarn dev` and open up the browser window http://localhost:3000.
+To start the local development server run the command `npm run dev` or `yarn dev` and open up the browser window http://localhost:3000.
 Most changes are reflected live without having to restart the server.

 ## Live demo